 The preparatory workshop can be done in various ways:

-- accreditation boot camps: an event in hybrid format: plenary and world café (virtual or face-to-face)
+- Accreditation boot camps.
+These take place in a hybrid format: plenary and world café (virtual or face-to-face)

-After the site visit, our unit will provide guidance and support in responding to recommendations.
+After the site visit, our unit supports in responding to recommendations.
 We assist with drafting of status reports and in the implementation of Accreditation Monitoring Plans.